Provide Certified Technical Skills Training

 A 40-item inventory designed to make job seekers more aware of their self-directed and other-directed attitudes about their search for employment.

-*This Triadic Job Search Model uses the three assessments to help all individuals understand all of the factors that contribute to job search and success, including attitudes toward the job search and knowledge of job searches.
+*This Triadic Job Search Model utilizes the three assessments to help all individuals understand all of the factors that contribute to job search and success, including attitudes toward the job search and knowledge of job searches.

 Harrington-O’Shea Career Decision Maker System Revised (CDM-R), Arthur J. O’Shea, PhD, Rich Feller, PhD.
 Assesses occupational interests, values and abilities and matches these dimensions to career options.